 Even when we are at the pool or beach in direct sun, I just adjust the light setting and can still read perfectly with no glare.
 We traveled to Spain and I took my Kindle* and read Outlander on the beach while the kids wore themselves out.
 Perfection!
 See?

 It fits in my purse so I always have a TON of good books with me!
 You never know how long a wait will be in a doctor’s office so best to have my own books to pass the time.
-I have over 200 books on my Kindle right now and I have not run out of space yet!
+I have the 8GB version and have over 200 books on my Kindle right now and I have not run out of space yet!

-It’s easy to purchase books off Amazon (including the free ones and even newer books from the Prime Lending Library*) and moments later it shows up on Kindle.
+It’s easy to purchase books off Amazon (including the free ones and even newer books from the Prime Lending Library*) or download books from the library and moments later it shows up on Kindle.
 No waiting for books to be shipped to you or the hold at the library to come in.
+Getting your hands on a book you want instantly is a gamechanger and priceless!

 5. Library downloads with no late fees.